bedita/docs/source/endpoints/request_response.rst

  * ``"meta"`` will contain metadata of single resources or of resource lists, mainly pagination info for lists
  * ``"links"`` key appears in more than one place and will contain

-    - ``"self"`` (always present) with a link pointing to the resource containing it; it can be an array of resources, a single resource ora a relationship
+    - ``"self"`` (always present) with a link pointing to the resource containing it; it can be an array of resources, a single resource or a relationship
     - ``"home"`` link to :doc:`home` endpoint
     - ``"first"`` ``"last"`` ``"prev"`` ``"next"`` :ref:`get-pagination` URIs to access pages in case of resources array